calindamian/shiny_interactive_barplot/README.md

   -  ***interactive_barplot_ui_demo.R*** : contains the demo showing how to use the module.
   -  ***interactive_barplot.R*** : contains code for the module

+The main server function takes 3 parameters :
+  - tb  : tibble or dataframe containing attributes to be displayed
+  - axis_category : attribute used for category axis
+  - axis_numeric  : attribute used for numeric axis.
+The categories are ordered based on values of this attribute